Aphrodine-wq/fairtradeworker-texa/docs/features/CRM_VOID.md

 | Click section | Panel slides in from that direction |
 | Drag section | Ghost trail, snap-to-angle |
 | Close panel | Fade + scale down |

 ---

+## 🧭 Interaction Updates (Dec 2025)

+- **Free-drag orbit menus**: Grab any main circle and move it anywhere.
+Positions persist automatically via `crm-void-menu-positions` in local storage, so your layout survives refreshes.
+- **Pin states that stick**: Toggle the pin on any menu; pinned status is stored in `crm-void-pinned-menus` and shows a subtle ring.
+Pins survive drags and reloads.
+- **Sub-menu flow fixes**: All sub-menus now close after navigation; the Lead Capture microphone no longer blocks the rest of the submenu.
+The `Import Customer Data` submenu opens the Voice Intake modal without dropping clicks.
+- **Borderless glass UI**: Main and sub-menu buttons use seamless glass cards (no black borders), with integrated labels—no more floating title chips.
+Hover shadows give depth instead of outlines.
+- **Escape & click-away safety**: ESC closes active menus; clicking outside any menu/sub-menu collapses it.
+Body scroll is locked while CRM Void is active to keep focus in the experience.
+- **GPU-accelerated motion**: Animations run with translate3d layers and reduced-motion fallbacks to maintain 60fps on low-power devices.

+---